Information for Families and Caregivers

 What do parents and caregivers need to know about lead?

-- Lead, specifically lead dust, can leave harmful residue in paint, soil, water and even air.
-It can be toxic, and is especially dangerous for babies and young children.
-Lead-based paint is the #1 source of lead poisoning in children under the age of six.
+- Lead-based paint is the #1 source of lead poisoning in children under the age of 6.

-- There is no “safe” level of lead in the blood and, unfortunately, many children come into contact with lead in their homes.
+- There is no “safe” level of lead in the blood and many children come into contact with lead in their homes.
 Most homes built before 1978 have, at some point, contained lead-based paint.

-- Too much lead exposure can cause damage to the brain and other vital organs.
-It can also cause learning disabilities and behavioral or neurological problems.
+- Too much lead exposure can cause damage to the brain, body, and other vital organs.
+It can also cause learning disabilities, behavioral or lower IQ.